Akanyaburunga/kazinduzi_backend/CONTRIBUTING.md

 ## 📜 License

-By contributing, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+By contributing, you agree that your contributions will be licensed under the [MIT license](https://github.com/Akanyaburunga/kazinduzi_backend/blob/master/LICENSE.md).